ellabeiser/portfolio/README.md

 **I'm a bilingual journalist living between my hometown Chicago and Santiago, Chile.
 I'm driven by stories that reveal hidden undercurrents and draw people closer to one another.**

-**Thus far, the bulk of my reporting has focused on immigration, higher education and local news reporting.**
+**Thus far, the bulk of my reporting has focused on immigration, higher education and local news.**

 **I'm skilled in Spanish–English translation, data wrangling and map making.**